jlbelanger/magnolia/README.md

 # Magnolia Recipes

-View the app at https://magnolia.jennybelanger.com/
+Magnolia is a recipe website.
+[View the site](https://magnolia.jennybelanger.com/).

 ## Development